matrix-org/sydent/README.md

+## You probably shouldn't install Sydent.

+Sydent isn't currently ready for widespread use.
+Feel free to use an alternative identity server implementation such as https://matrix.org/docs/projects/other/mxisd.html.

 Installation
 ============

 Dependencies can be installed using setup.py in the same way as synapse: see synapse/README.rst.
 For instance:

     sudo apt-get install build-essential python2.7-dev libffi-dev \
                          python-pip python-setuptools sqlite3 \